 The Internet Crime Wave

 The Internet has facilitated the greatest organized crime wave since Prohibition (USA, 1920-33).
-Problematically, most cybercriminals and industrial spies are overseas, beyond the reach of US or Western law enforcement.
+Problematically, most cybercriminals and industrial spies are overseas, beyond the reach of law enforcement.
 Many are quietly supported by their national governments.
 For the foreseeable future, this crime wave will worsen.

 One of the most devastating weapons in the cybercriminal’s arsenal is an Internet application which millions of us willingly use every day: email.
 It enables criminals to…